-Perhaps the most frequent inquiry that we have received from those interested in using the Z-Score model is, "What should we do to apply the model to firms in the private sector?"
+One of the most frequent inquiries is "What should we do to apply the model to firms in the private sector?"
 Credit analysts, private placement dealers, accounting auditors, and firms themselves are concerned that the original model is only applicable to publicly traded entities (since $X_4$ requires stock price data).
 And, to be perfectly correct, the Z-Score model is a publicly traded firm model and ad hoc adjustments are not scientifically valid.
-For example, the most obvious modification is to substitute the book value of equity for the market value and then recalculate $V_4X_4$ .
+For example, the most obvious modification is to substitute the book value of equity for the market value.

-A Revised Z-Score Model
+7. A Revised Z-Score Model

-Rather than simply insert a proxy variable into an existing model to calculate Zscores, we advocate a complete reestimation of the model, substituting the book values of equity for the Market Value in $X_4$ .
+Rather than simply insert a proxy variable into an existing model to accommodate private firms, we advocate a complete reestimation of the model, substituting the book values of equity for the Market Value in $X_4$ .
 One expects that all of the coefficients will change (not only the new variable's parameter) and that the classification criterion and related cutoff scores would also change.
 That is exactly what happens.

-The result of our revised Z-Score model with a new X4 variable is:
+The result of our revised Z-Score model with a new $X_4$ variable is:

-$Z' = 0.717(X_1) + 0.847(X_2) + 3.107(X_3) + 0.420(X_4) + 0.998(X_5)$
+$$Z' = 0.717(X_1) + 0.847(X_2) + 3.107(X_3) + 0.420(X_4) + 0.998(X_5)$$

-The equation now looks somewhat different than the earlier model; note, for instance, the coefficient for $X_1$ went from 1.2 to 0.7.
-But, the model looks quite similar to the one using Market Values.
-The actual variable that was modified, $X_4$ , showed a coefficient change to 0.42 from 0.60; that is, it now has less a slightly lesser impact on the Z-Score. $X_3$ and $X_5$ are virtually unchanged.
+The equation now looks somewhat different than the earlier model.
+Note, for instance, the coefficient for $X_1$ went from 1.2 to 0.7.
+But the model still looks quite similar to the one using the market value of equity.

-7. Bond Rating Equivalents
+8. Bond Rating Equivalents

-As noted in the Introduction, one of the main reasons for building a credit scoring model is to estimate the probability of default and loss given a certain level of risk estimation.
-Although we all are aware that the rating agencies (e.g., Moody's, S&P, and Fitch) are certainly not perfect in their credit risk assessments, in general it is felt that they do provide important and consistent estimates of default - mainly via their ratings.
-And, since there has been a long history and fairly large number of defaults which had ratings, especially in the United States, we can "profit" from this history by linking our credit scores with these ratings and thereby deriving expected and unexpected PDs and perhaps LGDs.
+One of the main reasons for building a credit-scoring model is to estimate the probability of default and loss given a certain level of risk estimation.
+Although we all are aware that the rating agencies (e.g., Moody's, S&P, and Fitch) are certainly not perfect in their credit risk assessments, in general it is felt that they do provide important and consistent estimates of default - mainly through their ratings.
+In addition, since there has been a long history and fairly large number of defaults which had ratings, especially in the United States, we can "profit" from this history by linking our credit scores with these ratings and thereby deriving expected and unexpected PDs and perhaps LGDs.
 These estimates can be made for a fixed period of time from the rating date, e.g., one year, or on a cumulative basis over some investment horizon, e.g., five years.
-And, they can be derived from the rating agencies themselves on an updated basis based on their so-called "static-pool" (S&P) or "dynamic-cohort" (Moody's) approaches.
-An alternative is to use Altman's [1989] "mortality rate" approach that is based on the expected default from the original issuance date.
+They can be derived from the rating agencies calculations, that is, from the so-called "static-pool" (S&P) or "dynamic-cohort" (Moody's) approaches.
+An alternative is to use Altman's [1989] mortality rate approach (updated annually) which is based on the expected default from the original issuance date and its associated rating.